 What types of courses are offered by aviation colleges in Sri Lanka?

 Colleges in Sri Lanka offer varied courses from private pilot to commercial pilot licenses, and even up to airline transport pilot licenses.
-There are also specialized courses for aircraft maintenance and aviation management to cater to different career preferences in the field.
+There are special courses for aircraft maintenance and aviation management.
+These courses help people choose different careers in the field.

 What is the estimated cost for pilot training programs in Sri Lanka?